Manage data variability between systems

 Provider identifiers

 Just like a patient should have a unique identifier, so should an individual provider or clinician.
-The two main types of provider identifiers you can expect to encounter are the National Prescriber ID (NPI) and organization-specific IDs.
+The two main types of provider identifiers you can expect to encounter are the National Prescriber ID (NPI) and organization-specific identifiers.

-NPI is a nationally unique identifier assigned to providers whereas an organization-specific ID specifies a provider within that given organization.
 If your system needs to track provider identity, we recommend establishing which provider identifier type to expect from your connection during your implementation process.
 This way, you can easily work with whichever identifier types you receive from your connection.

 Coded value mapping